crawl/crawl/crawl-ref/README.txt

 * aptitudes.txt      Some numbers defining certain aspects of the races.
                      Helpful, but not needed for winning.
 * quickstart.txt     A short introduction for new players.
+* quickstart.pdf     The same file, in pdf format.
 * ssh_guide.txt      An elaborate introduction on how to get internet play to work.
 For Windows only.
+* tiles_help.txt     An explanation of the Tiles interface.
-* keys.pdf           A printable document, listing all commands and it also contains a very short guide for new players.
+* key_changes.pdf    A printable document, listing all new commands and changed key settings.

 The settings/ folder contains, among others, the following files: